Skip to content

 Carn na Drochaide — common questions

-Carn na Drochaide is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 11km with 530m of ascent and takes most walkers 2-4 hours.
-Terrain: Excellent estate track for the first part — easy, well-drained going.
+Carn na Drochaide carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 11km, 530m of ascent and a 2-4 hour day on the standard route.
+Underfoot: Excellent estate track for the first part — easy, well-drained going.

 Where do I park for Carn na Drochaide?